jaghaimo/starpocalypse/README.md

    HQ.
 Hidden bases (pirates and pathers raider bases) only get ground defences.
 1. Your actions have consequences.
 When defeating a fleet, your reputation with seemingly unrelated factions changes as well.
 Enemies of your enemy start to like you a bit, while their friends, less.
-1. Similarly, stealing a random Nanoforge or Synchrotron Core will be deemed as an act of war.
+1. Similarly, targetting a any Nanoforge or Synchrotron Core will be deemed as an act of war.

 All of these changes are optional, and can be disabled via `starpocalypse.json`.